reesejmorris/rjmblog-site/src/content/post-1.md

 ![Screenshot 1](../images/tinyapi_01.png)

 The code we want to focus on is the `app.MapGet()` method.
 The method name tells us that this method is responsible for HTTP `GET` requests.
-The first parameter is the URL pattern we need to match to serve this request and execute the delegate provided in the second parameter.
+The first parameter is the URL pattern which we need to match to serve this request and execute the delegate provided in the second parameter.

 For the logic within the delegate we are simply building a simple collection of workouts and returning them.
-This is fine for a minimal API but what happens if we want to start adding more logic and more endpoints - the `Program` class will soon start filling up and become quite convoluted.
+This is fine for a minimal API, but what happens if we want to start adding more logic and more endpoints?
+The `Program` class will soon start filling up and become quite convoluted.

 This code completely removes the need to create controllers in your API project, reducing the time to get your endpoints created.